andyml123/andyml123.github.io/get-well-prayers.md

 </div>

 <div class="prayers">
-Jesus,
+<p>Jesus,
-With just one touch from your Almighty creative hand, You have healed the sick and raised the dead.
+With just one touch from your Almighty creative hand,<br>
+You have healed the sick and raised the dead.
-How amazing is your Lordship over all the earth,
+How amazing is your Lordship over all the earth,<br>
 How powerful is your redeeming love.
-How great was your sacrifice to go before us and bring forgiveness and hope.
+How great was your sacrifice to go before us and bring forgiveness and hope.<br>
 By your stripes I ask for healing.
-Standing within your reign and rule I ask for restoration.
+Standing within your reign and rule I ask for restoration.<br>
-May life and wellness grow in fullness until it overflows.
+May life and wellness grow in fullness until it overflows. </p>

 Amen
 </div>